avbor/Forcepoint/README.md

 # Forcepoint (Websense)
-Some stuff (scripts, zabbix templates etc...) for better life with Forcepoint product =)
+Some stuff (scripts, zabbix templates etc...) for better life with Forcepoint products =)